apache/cloudstack-docs-install/source/installation.rst

 #.

-   Click the Static NAT |ReleaseIPButton.png: button to release an IP|
+   Click the Static NAT |EnableNATButton.png: button to enable NAT|
    button.

    The button toggles between Enable and Disable, depending on whether